schmidhorst/synology-autorun/README.md

 permission to perform its job an additional manual step is required after the installation.

 SSH to your NAS (as an admin user) and execute the following command:
 ```shell
 sudo cp /var/packages/autorun/conf/privilege.root /var/packages/autorun/conf/privilege
 ```
 Alternative to SSH:
-Goto Control Panelel => Task Scheduler => Create => Scheduled Task => User-defined Script.
+Goto Control Panel => Task Scheduler => Create => Scheduled Task => User-defined Script.
 In the "General" tab set any task name, select 'root' as user.
 In the "Task Settings" tab enter
 ```shell
 cp /var/packages/autorun/conf/privilege.root /var/packages/autorun/conf/privilege
 ```